Suncokret is based on Hvar Island & here are suggestions on how to reach us from a variety of destinations...

 Ferry from Italy to Split & Stari Grad

 EasyJet flies from London Stanstead to Venice, from where you can catch a bus to Rijeka and take the Jadrolinija ferry overnight down the coast to Stari Grad (via Split).

-Further south, you can go from Bari to Dubrovnik via Jadrolinija and either travel up the coast by bus to Split or take the ferry from Dubrovnik, departing 7.00 Sunday morning, to Stari Grad, arriving on Sundays at 16.30.
+Further south, you can go from Bari to Dubrovnik via Jadrolinija and either travel up the coast by bus to Split or take the catamaran from Dubrovnik to Hvar Town, as mentioned in the section above.

 Covid-19 Travel Tips